OntoEnv¶

 cargo install ontoenv-cli

-Persists the environment in a compact binary RDF5D format — restores in milliseconds without re-parsing.
+Fast on-disk store — Persists the environment in a compact binary RDF5D format; restores in milliseconds without re-parsing.

-Full PyO3 bindings expose every feature to Python, with native rdflib graph interop.
+Python bindings — Full PyO3 bindings expose every feature to Python, with native

 Quick start¶